Rwanda president Paul Kagame like ‘Putin of Africa’, Bill Browder claims

 The anti-corruption campaigner said the whole Rwanda plan should be ‘torn up’.

-The president of Rwanda “is like the Putin of Africa”, anti-corruption campaigner Bill Browder has said.
+The president of Rwanda “is like the Putin of Africa”, an anti-corruption campaigner who has taken on the Russian president has said.

 He was on the show to discuss emergency legislation which aims to rescue the Government’s plan to send asylum seekers from the UK to Rwanda after the scheme was ruled unlawful by the Supreme Court.